PSD2 Compliance: strong customer authentication without friction

 In the area of security features, the most sensitive element of PSD2 is the widespread use of multi-factor authentication (MFA) for certain transactions, including online payments.

-Payment security requires strong authentication
+Payment security is achieved through strong authentication with the PSD2

 What is strong authentication, also known as MFA (Multifactor Authentication)?